Fair Division with Money and Prices: Comparing the B S, D C, and PS guarantees

-In the last example of this section the D\&C guarantee is unpalatable because it does not take into account important aspects of the externalities across objects.
-This critique is more subtle than -- but similar to -- that of the Familiar Share by the way it treats Greedy and Frugal.
+Here the D\&C guarantee is unpalatable because it ignores important aspects of the externalities across objects.
+This critique is more subtle than --but similar to --that of the Proportional Share by the way it treats Greedy and Frugal.